hillu/suricata/doc/userguide/output/lua-output.rst

 SCFlowAppLayerProto
 ~~~~~~~~~~~~~~~~~~~

-Get alproto as string from the flow.
-If alproto is not (yet) known, it
+Get alprotos as string from the flow.
+If a alproto is not (yet) known, it
 returns "unknown".

 Example: